alex-sutay/Compatability_games/README.md

    * S is the string of a message, including the gameboard
  * DRAW
    * Sent if the game board fills with no winner

+Client protocols:
+ * DROP N
+   * Sent to drop a token
+   * N is the int of the column to drop into
  * ACK
    * In the case that one side needs to send 2 messages in a row, ACK will be sent in between

- Examples: (only one client shown, {gameboard} would be the full gameboard string) Example 1 - Game start:
+ Examples: (only one client shown, {gameboard} would be the full gameboard string)

+ Example 1 - Game start:
  Sender | Protocol | Full packet
  -------|----------|-------------------------------------------------